 Accentuate the Positive

-Campral is another drug that is approved for treatment
+Campral is another drug that is approved for treatment of alcohol dependence.

 Have an Emergency Plan